 How do you choose features in your designs?

-When being asked this question by your interviewer, you can use real-life examples based on a user’s needs.
+When your interviewer asks you this question, you can use real-life examples based on a user’s needs.
 Tell them that prioritising features is vital because users tend to compare one product’s characteristics to another.

 Making users feel comfortable when accessing the products is important too.
 You can convey that even though building high-functioning features might take a long time and cost more money, you’re willing to do it.
 Here are some elements you need to consider: